 You may have also noticed that the noise grain always seems to be worse in the darker areas than the in brighter areas.
 The reason is simple; when you stretch the image to bring out the darker signal, you are also stretching the noise component of the signal along with it.

-And that's just a simple stretch.
-Every pixel's noise component goes through many transformations and changes as you process your image.
+And the former is just a simple global stretch.
+Now consider that every pixel's noise component goes through many other transformations and changes as you process your image.
 Once you get into the more esoteric and advanced operations such as local contrast enhancements or wavelet sharpening, noise levels get distorted in all sorts of different ways in all sorts of different places.

 The result?
 In your final image, noise is worse in some areas, less in others.
-A one-noise-reduction-pass-fits-all no longer applies.
-Yet that's all that other software offers.
+A "one-noise-reduction-pass-fits-all" no longer applies.
+Yet that's all other software packages - even the big names - offer.